 The SRC sends recorded streams of participants to the SRS, and the SRC MUST provide a label attribute (a=label), as per [RFC4574], on each media stream in order to identify the recorded stream with the rest of the metadata.
 The a=label attribute identifies each recorded media stream, and the label name is mapped to the Media Stream Reference in the metadata as per [I-D.ietf-siprec-metadata].
-The scope of the label name only applies to the same SIP message as the SDP, meaning that the label name can be reused by another media stream within the same recording session.
+The scope of the a=label attribute only applies to the SDP and Metadata conveyed in the bodies of the SIP request or response that the label appeared in.
 Note that a recorded stream is distinct from a CS stream; the metadata provides a list of participants that contributes to each recorded stream.